 The LoFi Flow Studies are sequential or pattern-based exercises written to help players stay engaged and focused during their fundamentals practice.
-The exercises can help develop a players' sound in all registers, help key fluency, and work on groove and intonation by playing along with a unique and engaging backing track.
+The exercises can help develop a players' sound in all registers, improve key fluency, develop finger technique, and work on groove and intonation by playing along with unique and engaging backing tracks.

-These Flow Studies can be used in individual practice sessions, private lessons, or group settings such as sectionals or masterclasses.
-These studies are a fun way to work on fundamentals and musicianship.
+These exercises can be used in individual practice sessions, private lessons, or group settings such as sectionals or masterclasses and have proven to be a fun way to work on fundamentals and musicianship.

 LoFi LowFlow